MY ROLE

 Project shift / cross team collaboration

-Multiple groups across Sandia were involved in related design efforts from application UX design, to communications and marketing.
-In order to promote further consistency across visual design groups, I proposed combining all design services under one roof.
+While Thunderbird UI proved to be very successful, I proposed combining the various design services under one roof, including web, communications and marketing.
 Thunderbird UI was renamed "Thunderbird" and we re-evaluated the information architecture of our site to encompass the various design groups.

 I modified the design of the site to be a more holistic representation of design at Sandia and incorporated content from each of the groups involved.